 Similar to the Workflow bar, this displays the items for a Data Loader or for a Reviewer / Certifier.
-The example below is configured as a Data Loader during the Import task.

 8. Context Pane

 This bar is where the Point of View is set.
 This is an important concept because it determines to which Dimensions the users will have access for this application view.
 Additional details can be found further down in this section.